Article 5 min read

 The chart is a low-res raster, not vector

 Some publishers rasterize all figures at submission.
-You’ll see this when you zoom into the PDF page and the chart pixelates while the text stays crisp.
-Fix: there’s no fix from your side.
-Render at 300 DPI anyway, accept 2–3% noise on extracted values, and report the uncertainty.
+You’ll see it when you zoom into the PDF and the chart pixelates while text stays crisp.
+No fix from your side — the underlying pixels are already limited.
+The in-app render is as sharp as the source allows; if you want to squeeze out a little more, pre-render the page at 300 DPI before uploading.
+Either way, accept 2–3% noise and report the uncertainty.

 The font in axis labels is hard to read